Sangee098/spotify/README.md

 ORDER BY 2 DESC
 ```

-5. **Find tracks where the energy-to-liveness ratio is greater than 1.2**.
+14. **Find tracks where the energy-to-liveness ratio is greater than 1.2**.
+'''
+SQL
+SELECT track, CAST(energy/liveness AS DECIMAL(10,2)) AS energy_to_liveness FROM spotify
+WHERE CAST(energy/liveness AS DECIMAL(10,2))> 1.2 AND liveness !=0
+ORDER BY energy_to_liveness;
+'''
-6. **Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions**.
+15. **Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions**.
+'''SQL
+WITH aggregated_data AS
+(SELECT track,likes, SUM(likes) AS total_likes, views FROM spotify
+GROUP BY track,views,likes)
+SELECT
+    track,
+	likes,
+    views,
+    SUM(likes) OVER (ORDER BY views DESC) AS cumulative_likes
+FROM
+    aggregated_data
+	ORDER BY views DESC;
+'''

 Here’s an updated section for your **Spotify Advanced SQL Project and Query Optimization** README, focusing on the query optimization task you performed.
 You can include the specific screenshots and graphs as described.